 It works by using the rotary shutter to obstruct light when the sensor would otherwise be initiating or completing each exposure.
 If the rotary shutter is faster than the sensor itself, then a greater fraction of each exposure is spent with all photosites collecting light simultaneously:

 A hybrid shutter is often also referred to as a "global shutter," but strictly speaking, these are still standard rotary shutters that have been adapted for digital use.
 Rolling shutter artifacts are still possible especially at higher frame rates and shutter speeds since the shutter still sweeps across the sensor.
 Furthermore, this approach is only beneficial when all photosites are able to collect light simultaneously.

 Adding a mechanical shutter to a digital sensor therefore isn't necessarily an improvement.
 These can also potentially add vibrations and noise, and are an additional moving part that can fail.
 A true global shutter therefore requires an entirely different technology . . .

 A global shutter controls incoming light to all photosites simultaneously.
 At any given point in time, all photosites are therefore either equally closed or equally open.
 A global shutter can work either by abruptly exposing and then obstructing all photosites at once, in which case it can be thought of as a "hard shutter," or by doing this more gradually as a "soft shutter."
-Since they have no moving parts, these are sometimes also referred to as an "electronic shutter."
+Since they have no moving parts, global shutters are sometimes also referred to as "electronic shutters."